RickStrahl/BlogPosts/2024-12/Back-to-Basics-Using-the-Parallel-Library-to-Massively-Boost-Loop-Performance/BackToBasicsUsingTheParallelLibraryToMassivelyBoostLoopPerformance.md

 ##AD##

 ## Summary
-The Parallel library has been around for some time, but I think it's underappreciated for optimizing easpecially IO heavy operations like many Http requests.
+The Parallel library has been around for some time, but I think it's underappreciated for optimizing especially IO heavy operations like many Http requests.
 The library functions are relatively easy to use, although you have to be aware of potential multi-threading pitfalls.
 However, if you can manage your state updates well, and specifically only update items that are passed in, it offers a nearly seamless alternative to linear `foreach()` or `for()` loops that can be converted with just a few lines of code.

 In Markdown Monster I have several other use cases that use Parallel.
-Some examples include the Addin Manager that pulls detailed Addin descriptions from their respective GitHub sites in the background, and the AI Image generator that run multiple AI requests for image generation at the same time.
+Some examples include the Addin Manager that pulls detailed Addin descriptions from their respective GitHub sites in the background, and the AI Image generator that runs multiple AI requests for image generation at the same time.
 Each of these greatly benefit from Parallel operation and they work in a similar manner updating one specific 'data item' from a list iteration.

 Nothing new, but for me at least it's good to be reminded to think of the Parallel library, or even `Task.WhenAll()` in more scenarios to optimize simultaneous IO operations.